AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models~\cite{ho2020ddpm,dhariwal2021diffusionbeatgans,rombach2022stablediffusion,wang2023modelscope,song2021ddim}, as a class of generative models, have made significant strides.
-These models have the capability to generate specified visual contents, including images and videos, based on specific input conditions such as text, semantic maps, representations, and images.
-For example, models like Stable Diffusion~\cite{rombach2022stablediffusion} and ModelScopeT2V~\cite{wang2023modelscope} can produce perceptually-convincing or artistic images and videos conditioned on textual descriptions, \emph{a.k.a.} prompts.
+Diffusion models~\cite{podell2023sdxl,sora}, as a class of generative models, have made significant strides.
+These models have the capability to generate specified visual content, including images and videos, based on specific input conditions such as text, semantic maps, representations, and images.
+For example, models like SDXL~\cite{podell2023sdxl} and Sora~\cite{sora} can produce perceptually-convincing or artistic images and videos conditioned on textual descriptions, \emph{a.k.a.} prompts.
 These diffusion models often contain an iterative denoising process during generation, and more iterations typically indicate better visual quality.
-However, the improvements come at the cost of increased computational resources, even with the use of state-of-the-art sampling methods~\cite{song2021ddim}.
-Therefore, to strike a balance between quality and inference speed, the number of denoising steps is often empirically set as a fixed value (typically 50), regardless of the prompts used for generation.
+However, the improvements come at the cost of increased computational resources, even with the use of state-of-the-art sampling methods~\cite{song2021ddim,lu2022dpm}.
+Therefore, to strike a balance between quality and inference speed, the number of denoising steps is often empirically set as a fixed value.